What is a typical class like?

 There is no ‘typical’ class.
 Every class is different because each instructor is different and is given freedom to make each session as varied as possible as long as it is challenging and enjoyable.
 This keeps the classes fresh so that you remain enthused and get the most out of your class mentally and physically.
 This is one of the many benefits of our classes – they are a whole body workout designed to improve your stamina, speed, agility and strength in a fun and interesting way.

-The classes start with a warm up which usually lasts about 10 minutes followed by about 40 minutes of individual, pairs and team exercises.
+The classes start with a warm up which usually lasts about 10 minutes followed by about 40 minutes of individual, pair and team exercises.
 The class ends with a cool down and stretch.

 How fit do I need to be?

-People often say that they need to get fit before they join us - this is nonsense - we are all about helping everyone get fit - our members have every level of fitness and every class caters for every level of fitness to ensure everyone is working to the best of their ability.
+People often say that they need to get fit before they join us.
+This is nonsense - we are all about helping everyone get fit and our members are of varied levels of fitness and each class caters for each level of fitness to ensure everyone is working to the best of their ability.

 Do I need to book in for my free trial class?